Mammut Barryvox Review

 Ease of Use in Fine Search

-This worked well, but you had to be particularly careful not to move too quickly (especially below 5 meters), or we commonly found ourselves slightly off to the side on our initial pass of the beacon.
-This straight-line display would even sometimes appear earlier than expected and at distances even more significant than three meters, making it harder to come directly in on the buried beacon.
+This worked well, but you had to be particularly careful not to move too quickly (especially below five meters), or we commonly found ourselves slightly off to the side on our initial pass of the beacon.
+This straight-line display would even sometimes appear earlier than expected and at distances even more significant than the typical three meters where this model's arrows typically disappear, making it harder to come directly in on the buried beacon.
 This wasn't too detrimental as we would keep bracketing and would eventually end up with a more square box located directly over the beacon, but it took more time if we moved too quickly during that final approach.

 Ease of Use in Multiple Burial Situations

-The Barryvox flags beacons in multiple burial situations similar to other high-to-mid level beacons, like the Arva Neo and Pieps DSP Sport.
-We found that this beacon did not have a hard time marking a burial when only two beacons were buried nearby and rarely had a hard time with three.
-Unlike several top models, like the Barryvox S, Ortovox S1+, or the Arva Axio, it cannot go back or unmarked a flagged beacon.
-We don't think this is a big deal in the slightest for real-world use as this would take many unique sets of circumstances to come up that all have very low probabilities, but in ski guides exams and other professional level beacon drills, it can be helpful.
+The Barryvox flags beacons in multiple burial situations similar to other high-to-mid level beacons, like the Arva Neo and Black Diamond Recon.
+This beacon did not have a hard time marking a burial when only two beacons were buried nearby and rarely had a hard time with three.
+Unlike several top models, like the Barryvox S, Black Diamond Guide BT, Ortovox S1+, or the Arva Axio, it cannot go back or unmarked a flagged beacon.
+We don't think this is a big deal in the slightest for real-world use, as this would take many unique sets of circumstances to come up that all have very low probabilities, but in ski guides exams and other professional level beacon drills, it can be helpful.

 This beacon has an excellent signal lock, and we recommend using the Group Check mode for function checks before leaving the trailhead.
 When you turn the Barryvox on you, have roughly three seconds to press the orange flag button to switch the beacon into Group Check mode.
 This is prompted by easy-to-understand text on the screen presenting the user with this option.